sofa-framework/sofa/applications/plugins/Communication/README.md

     const AbstractTypeInfo *typeinfo = data->getValueTypeInfo();
 const void* valueVoidPtr = data->getValueVoidPtr();
 ```
 In this example we retrieve the data from a buffer using fetchDataFromSenderBuffer.
 The argument named argument is the argument name we want to fetch.
-You can find more details in ZMQ or OSC inl files.
+You can find more details in ZMQ, OSC and VRPN inl files.

 Example for receiving datas :

 ```
 ```

-###